 This service transcodes videos uploaded to the platform by you or other users.
 The service uses the FFmpeg library to transcode uploaded videos, which is open-sourced.

 The transcoding service’s primary function is to decompress the raw files and convert them into different compressed formats.
 In this way, your learning platform will provide fast, efficient streaming over the Internet right into a desktop or mobile client.

-The main reason we suggest FFmpeg library is that traditional transcoding services require many processors, a lot of memory, and a lot of storage.
-For example, it takes more than an hour to transcode an hour's worth of high-definition video.
+The main reason we suggest the FFmpeg library is that traditional transcoding services require many processors, a lot of memory, and a lot of storage.
+For example, it takes more than an hour to transcode an hour’s worth of high-definition video.
 At the same time, the FFmpeg library allows transcoding such videos in real-time.

 Live transcoding service

 Live Transcoding Service receives a Real-time Transport Protocol stream from WebRTC (Web Real-Time Communication) server.
 It transcodes it to HTTP Live Streaming (also known as HLS), an HTTP-based adaptive bitrate streaming communications protocol.
 In other words, it allows teachers to stream live lessons.

 But why does your platform need it?
 Let’s explain.

 Imagine you want to do a live broadcast using a camera and encoder.
 You’ve already compressed your video with an RTMP encoder and selected the H.264 video codec at 1080p.
 But if you attempt to stream it directly, users will not see it.
 Thus, a live transcoding service is essential to do a live broadcast to all users with slower data speeds, tablets, mobile phones, and connected TV devices, allowing playback on almost any screen on the planet.
 Thus, without using this service, viewers without sufficient bandwidth can’t view the stream.